Traffic. When people decide to create a website or start blogging, they see traffic generation as the only thing that matters.

 One important element you absolutely must have in order to get those more picky folks to scroll down and start clicking is a good tagline.
 The tagline is basically a short sentence that describes your blog’s topics in a very straight-to-the-point way.

 Mine for instance says “Make a head start in blogging“.
 And that’s namely what my blog is about – blogging advice and various social media tips and tricks.

 Along with that you should make sure to include a “new here” page, dedicated namely to newcomers.
 That is where you will tell people about your blog, its goals and will also include links to your best articles.

 4. Make Your Related Posts Stand Out

 Anyway, showing related posts is a great way to keep the visitor browsing longer and in terms lower bounce rate.
-But there’s a thing – you can improve results further by making that widget stand out.

 5. Provide the Visitor with Resource Pages